Position

 How to become a Pharmacy Intern?

 Becoming a Pharmacy Intern is a rewarding path for those interested in healthcare.
-This role offers valuable experience in a pharmacy setting.
-It also provides a stepping stone to a career as a pharmacist.
+This role offers hands-on experience and the opportunity to work closely with pharmacists.
 Follow these steps to start your journey as a Pharmacy Intern.

 How long does it take to become a Pharmacy Intern?

 The journey to becoming a Pharmacy Intern involves several steps.
 First, a person needs to complete a high school diploma or GED.
 This usually takes four years.
 After high school, the next step is to enroll in a pharmacy technician program.
 These programs often last between one and two years.
-Some programs may offer accelerated options that can be completed in as little as nine months.
+Some programs may offer shorter or longer options.

 Pharmacy Intern Job Description Sample